UCIUROP2015/OmletRTC.io/README.md

 # OmletRTC.io
-#### WebRTC open source project enhancement and related integrated online service and product devleopment at UC Irvine
+#### WebRTC open source project enhancement and related integrated online service and product development at UC Irvine

 ## Overview
 OmletRTC provides you utilize WebRTC "getUserMedia" API into your code to make your idea be real.